NatyaHans/Ophiuroidea/ReadMe.md

 > # Pipeline for Brittle Star Project 2 (Species Complex)
-> ## Data collected: Morphological character data and COI, ITS and 16S)
+> ## Data collected: Morphological character data and COI, ITS, 16S, 28S)
 >       - Made gene trees using RAxML
 >       - Made species tree(concatenated alignments/supermatrix) using RAxML
 >       - Need to do Species Delimitation : ABGD and GMYC
+> What needs to be done with help of Natya
 # References:
 1. [Antitropical distributions and species delimitation in a group of ophiocomid brittle stars(Echinodermata: Ophiuroidea: Ophiocomidae)](https://www.sciencedirect.com/science/article/pii/S1055790314001857)